 One year has gone by and it’s now time to take stock of the situation.
 How did the public react?
 Did you sell 100,000 pieces?

-Today, one year after the launch of WR.UP®, we can say that our dream came true and by the end of this year we will have sold one million WR.UP® trousers.
+One year after the launch of WR.UP®, we can say that our dream came true and by the end of this year we will have sold one million WR.UP® trousers.
 This was an immediate, global and total success.
 The experience linked to the WR.UP® concept is destined to grow even further over time.

 What about the WR.UP® target audience?

 WR.UP® customers do not know borders.
-This is a sort of globalization spanning from Europe to Russia, from South Korea to Africa up to the Scandinavian countries.
+This is a sort of globalization spanning from Europe to Asia, from South Korea to Africa up to the Scandinavian countries.
 Products are sold both in retail stores and online.
 What really impressed us was the fact that the success WR.UP® achieved abroad is the result of spontaneous word of mouth rather than being driven by a dedicated communication strategy.
 This means that people just like WR.UP® and that our customers are loyal to us.

 What do you mean?